manoelmendonca/health_insurance/README-en.md

 ![banner](img/variavel_age_rbf.png)

 The procedure yielded good results, as in the correlations evaluation phase (section 5.1.1 of the code) and in the variable importance testing phase (section 7), "age_rbf_24" and "age_rbf_44" proved to be important.
-For more on this, see our [post](https://www.linkedin.com/posts/manoelmendonca-eng-adv_datascience-machinelearning-radialbasisfunction-activity-7234892553542672385-gukQ?utm_source=share&utm_medium=member_desktop).
-At the time of the post, it seemed appropriate to use only the "age_rbf_43" variable, as well as modes centered in 23 and 43.
+Initially, it seemed appropriate to use only the "age_rbf_43" variable, as well as modes centered in 23 and 43.
 With the progress of the work and thanks to the suggestion presented<sup>6</sup>, the result was achieved through the use of both variables and adjustments to the modes.

 In the case of these variables created using RBF, since they make use of information from the entire distribution, it was necessary to ensure that no data leakage occurred.
 The modes were defined by observing the training data, and the result was then applied to the validation and test sets.
 This procedure was embedded in an object created for this purpose (the DataFitAndTransform class, section 3.1 of the code) and used in the cross-validation tests and the final test of the model.